 All of Pure Encapsulations’ products are manufactured using strict quality standards in facilities that are Good Manufacturing Practices-registered by NSF International.

 Plus, this supplement is hypoallergenic, vegan-friendly, gluten-free, and made without the use of genetically modified organisms (GMOs).

 Although there’s limited research on the recommended dosage of magnesium for sleep, one study found that taking 500 mg daily improved symptoms of insomnia in older adults (

-However, research in other populations, including children and women who are pregnant or breastfeeding, is limited.
-As such, it’s best to only use it as directed and consult a healthcare professional to determine the right dosage for you.
+However, research in other populations, including children and people who are pregnant or breastfeeding, is limited.
+As such, it’s best to use it only as directed and consult a healthcare professional to determine the right dosage for you.

-Finally, if you’re taking medications or have any underlying health conditions, be sure to talk to your doctor before starting a supplement.
+Finally, if you’re taking any medications or have any underlying health conditions, be sure to talk with your doctor before starting a supplement.